Skedar/omarchy-system-monitor-plugin/README.md

 - Right-click anywhere in the balloon to close it immediately.
 - Follows the active Omarchy theme automatically.

-## Compatibility
+## Compatibility and Deps

-- Omarchy 4 / Quattro.
+- Omarchy >4.
 - Linux systems with standard `/proc`, `/sys`, and `df` telemetry sources.
 - NVIDIA utilization and temperature require `nvidia-smi`; the widget remains functional when it is unavailable.
+- Need btop installed to show full system monitor with left click.
 - No root access, external service, or second Quickshell instance is required.

 ## Support